nischalkashyap56/Plagiarism-Checker/README.md

 3. Login for a particular user
 4. Cross checking files using the Machine Learning algorithm to get a similarity score
 5. Displaying a user-friendly view of the results on the web application

+## Note

+- There are 6 additional factorial.c files and fibonacci.c files for the sake of explanation and demonstration of the program which would effectively identify plagiarism in C code.